jsonpr/yes3-scanner/README.md

 * Access Issues such as Public Access
 * Preventative S3 Security Settings
-* Additional Security such as Encryption
+* Additional Security such as Encryption and SSE-C Encryption Blocking
 * Ransomware Protection, Data Protection, and Recovery

 For help or feedback, contact us at [info@fogsecurity.io](mailto:info@fogsecurity.io).
 We are continuing to build in this space and are developing a more comprehensive scanner with multi-account (Organization) and object-level scanning.
 If you're interested in joining a private beta, reach out to us.